How Much Does a Paver Patio Cost?

 In most cases, permits are not required for installing a backyard paver patio.
 If the property has drainage problems or significant grading, however, a permit may be required to use the heavy equipment to prepare the ground.
 Always call 811 (the national call-before-you-dig number) to check for buried utility lines before digging.

 It depends on the kind of pavers being laid.
 Bricks are a standard block size that can be quickly estimated, but paving stones have a wide range of sizes that can influence the total number of stones.
 A brickyard will be able to provide estimates based on the total square footage for whichever stone is being used.
 After determining the size of the pavers being used, use a paver calculator to estimate the number of pavers that will be needed based on patio size.

 Q. Is paver edging necessary?

-Yes, if your patio uses natural stones or bricks.
+Yes, if the patio uses natural stones or bricks.
 Think of paver edging like a dam.
-It’s designed to prevent the patio from shifting over time due to weather and use when installed properly.
+It’s designed to prevent the patio from shifting over time due to weather and general use when installed properly.
 Patio edging could even be made of a concrete barrier that keeps the bricks and stones in place while giving a new design texture.

 Q. Do patios add value to a home?

 In most cases, patio projects have a return on investment of up to 80 percent and will add 8 percent to 10 percent to a home’s value.